Alejandra Prado | March 11, 2022 | Brain Injuries

 Unfortunately, defective safety equipment, pressure from coaches and schools, and poor medical advice can set the stage for CTE despite your best efforts.
 You should always exercise your discretion in deciding whether to participate in an activity when you have previously suffered a head injury and face the risk of another head injury.

-Contact the Brain Injuries Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help You Deserve
+Contact the Tampa Brain Injury Law Firm of Roman Austin Personal Injury Lawyers for Help Today